Whether you're an employee or self-employed, you may have work-related expenses you can deduct on your income tax return.

 You can only take a deduction for a home office if you use an area in your home regularly and exclusively for business.
 It must be your principal place of business or a place you meet with clients, or it can be used in connection with your business if it is a separate structure not attached to your personal residence, such as a shop.

-With the simplified option launched in 2013, you can deduct $5 per square foot (up to 300 square feet and with a $1,500 limit).
+With the simplified option, you can deduct $5 per square foot (up to 300 square feet and with a $1,500 limit).
 This option greatly reduces time spent on paperwork and tracking expenses.

 If you are an employee, the use of the home office must also be for your employer's convenience - not yours.